Johannes Ullrich

-Johannes Ullrich is the founder of DShield.
-DShield is now part of the SANS Internet Storm Center which he leads since it was created from Incidents.org and DShield back in 2001.
-In 2005, he was named one of the 50 most powerful people in Networking by Network World Magazine.
-He is the dean of research, and an instructor for the SANS Institute.
+Johannes Ullrich is the Dean of Research for SANS Technology Institute, a SANS Faculty Fellow, and founder of the SANS Internet Storm Center (DShield), a global network security community.
+In 2004, Johannes was recognized as one of the Top 50 Most Powerful People in Networking by Network World Magazine.

-Johannes grew up in Germany and moved to the US where he obtained a Ph.D. in physics from the University at Albany.
+Johannes grew up in East Germany and moved to the US where he obtained a Ph.D. in physics from the University at Albany.
 His work on x-ray optics was awarded a number of research grants by NASA and the Department of Energy.
 He also authored a chapter in the Handbook of Optics.
 He also was the recipient of the ISSA's 2018 President's Award for Public Service.